-Ideally the volunteer will contact the complaints and compliance team directly with relevant details.
-If the commissioner contacts us on their behalf the complaints and compliance team needs the volunteer to confirm the information that's been given and give permission for us to speak to their commissioner on their behalf.
+Ideally, the volunteer will contact the complaints and compliance team directly with the details.
+If the commissioner contacts us on their behalf, the complaints and compliance team will need the volunteer to confirm the information given and give permission for us to speak to their commissioner on their behalf.

 The volunteer and their commissioner will both be copied into all messages.

 Withdrawing or refusing membership when training is not renewed or criminal disclosure check is not started